-One of the best things about my study is how relevant and applicable it is within my work.
-Understanding and learning about the cultural and social factors relevant to offending serve me incredibly well in building relationships with young offenders.
+One of the best things about my study is how relevant and applicable it was within my work.
+Understanding and learning about the cultural and social factors relevant to offending served me incredibly well in building relationships with young offenders.
 My study has put me in the best possible position to understand the lives of those within the criminal justice system and help guide them through it.

 So what do you plan to do with your degrees?

 My number one career goal is to address overrepresentation of Māori in our criminal justice system.
 The statistics are frankly horrifying, and from the moment I learnt about them I was focused on finding a way to solve them.

 I don’t know where this may take me, but no matter what role I end up in this will always be a goal of mine.

 What have you been doing since graduation?